1 Lies Creditors Tell Debtors About Bankruptcy

 Tax debts, student loans, child support, marital settlement obligations, and judgments relating to intentional and criminal actions are usually ineligible to be discharged through a Bankruptcy.
 There is a comprehensive list of debts someone usually can’t eliminate in Bankruptcy in 11 USC §523 (in the bankruptcy code).
 It’s not that hard to look up or read this information online.

 But a court judgment?
 Easy to eliminate – it’s a standard part of any bankruptcy, (although if the judgment was recorded as a lien, your attorney may have to move quickly to get the lien released).
 A credit card or medical debt?
 Certainly, and very typical in most cases!
 While there can be problems if a credit card debt is recent, your bankruptcy attorney can offer strategies to avoid this potential problem.
 A debt to your brother-in-law, the jerk?
 Of course, this debt can be discharged in Bankruptcy!
+But clear conversations at the family dinner table during the holidays may be awkward.
+But they probably already are uncomfortable.

 7. Former creditors can choose not to do business with you if you file for Bankruptcy.